SpoonLabs/spoon-maven-plugin/README.md

     </configuration>
 </plugin>
 ```
-Please note that you have to specify for which processor the properties should be used with the `name` attribute.
+Please note that you have to specify for which processor the properties should be used with the `name` attribute (here `my.app.pkg.ProcessorWithProperty`).
-Primitive types are supported as well as list and maps containing string and integers.
+As values, primitive types are supported as well as list and maps containing string and integers.
 List are created by separating values with comma:

 ```xml
 <value>one,two,three,"value containing a, comma"</value>